msharifi21/OBJECTOMATIC/README.md

-# My-Programming-Projects
-This is a collection of my Java projects
-The very first one is an example of Inheritance in java.
+This is an example of Inheritance in Java.